Second-order self-force potential-region binary dynamics at $O(G^5)$ in supergravity

 where we define $M{=}m_1{+}m_2$, $\nu {=} \frac{m_1m_2}{M^2}$, $\hat{I}_{r,5}^{0 {\rm SF}} {=} \tilde{I}_{r,5}^{0 {\rm SF}} $, $\hat{I}_{r,5}^{1 {\rm SF}} {=} \tilde{I}_{r,5}^{1 {\rm SF}}{-}4\tilde{I}_{r,5}^{0 {\rm SF}}$ and $\hat{I}_{r,5}^{2 {\rm SF}} {=} \tilde{I}_{r,5}^{2 {\rm SF}}{-}2\tilde{I}_{r,5}^{1 {\rm SF}}{+}2\tilde{I}_{r,5}^{0 {\rm SF}}$.
 While the first form in \eqn{eq:5PM_amp_SF_org} is more natural from an amplitudes perspective, the second $\nu$-dependent form is more standard for the self-force expansion.

 \Section{Computational Setup---} We extract classical conservative 5PM observables from the classical scattering amplitude of massive particles at $\mathcal{O}(G^5)$, i.e.~at four-loop order.

 On-shell techniques have proven useful for deriving loop integrands for classical massive scattering amplitudes, including in general relativity.
 Here we follow Refs.~\cite{Caron-Huot:2018ape, Parra-Martinez:2020dzs, Bern:2024adl} and construct the massive-scalar $2\,{\to}\,2$ amplitude integrand at four loops in $\mathcal{N}=8$ supergravity by dimensionally reducing the corresponding higher-dimensional massless supergravity integrand.
 These higher-dimensional amplitudes were constructed in Ref.~\cite{Bern:2012uf, Bern:2018jmv}, through ${\cal O}(G^6)$ using the generalized unitarity method~\cite{Bern:1994zx, Bern:1994cg, Bern:1997sc, Britto:2004nc, Bern:2004cz, Bern:2007ct} in conjunction with the double copy~\cite{Kawai:1985xq, Bern:2008qj, Bern:2010ue, Bern:2019prr}.
-Upon dimensional reduction, the components of the external momenta in the extra dimensions act as masses for the four-dimensional scalar fields.
+Upon an appropriate dimensional reduction from six or higher dimensions, the components of the external momenta in the extra dimensions act as independent masses for the four-dimensional scalar fields.
 Furthermore, we retain the dependence on the BPS-angle through the variable $c_\phi \equiv \cos\phi-\sigma$.

 As discussed above, we extract the classical potential-region contributions to the massive scalar amplitude by expanding it up to ${\cal O}(|\vect{q}|^2)$.
 Upon expansion, the complete $|\vect{q}|^2$ and $m_i$ dependence can be separated so that all integrals are functions of the single kinematic variable $\sigma$.
 The even and odd powers of $|\vect{q}|$ are decoupled, so, without affecting the classical contributions, we will restrict to terms that contain only even powers of $|\vect{q}|$.
 The result is organized diagrammatically in terms of 394 integral families with only cubic vertices.
 Sample diagrams are shown in Fig.~\ref{fig:egFeynmanDiags}.
 Notably, the third and fourth diagrams appear for the first time at 2SF order, whereas the first two were present already in previous 1SF computations.
 All matter lines represent linearized (eikonal) propagators.
 Compared to classical worldline methods, our setup involves more integral families.
 For all but the most complicated 2SF cases, the extra integrals are, however, computationally subleading.
 To eliminate remaining undesirable redundancies in the integrand, we map it to a global basis following Ref.~\cite{Bern:2024vqs}.